sidthekidgowda/GameOfThrones/README.md

 I used the api https://www.anapioficeandfire.com to retrieve all the information for this application.

+The application makes a service call to get all the books and saves the result to disk using Room as a database provider.

 This app was written fully in Kotlin.

 ### Technologies used: